Herman Snellen: Chart

+Although alternative versions had been developed before him, by Eduard Jäger von Jaxtthal and others, in 1862 Snellen developed his eye chart to measure visual acuity.

+The first edition of Snellen's book was in German.
+Over more than two decades, he published at least seven more editions of his book.
+The eighth edition contains charts in English, Italian, French, German, and a calligraphic hand of the Latin script of German.

-While alternative versions had been developed before him, by Eduard Jäger von Jaxtthal and others, Snellen developed his eye chart in 1862 to measure visual acuity, which rapidly become the global standard.
-The most significant innovation was his use of what he called optotypes, specially designed characters generated on a 5x5 grid, rather than using standard fonts.
+Snellen's charts became the global standard.

+The most significant innovation was Snellen's use of what he called optotypes, specially designed characters generated on a 5x5 grid, rather than using standard fonts.
 They provide a physical standard measure that could be used when printing the chart.
 Standard vision was measured as the ability to correctly read a line of optotype characters when they subtended 5 minutes of arc and were separated by 1 minute of arc.

 Since its inception, more copies of the Snellen Chart have been sold in the United States than any other poster.
 It remained a ubiquitous standard in medical offices into the 21st century.